Host a JSON file as a link.

 - Free with no signup; 25MB per file is enough for a long API response or a sizeable config dump.

-Free on upgrade to Pro for ten active files.
-The hosted link includes a Raw JSON button so consumers who want the original file rather than the tree view get it in one click.
+Ten active files free with no signup; upgrade to Pro for higher limits.
 If the JSON is something you want to keep editable, swapping the source file in your dashboard updates the link without changing the URL, which is convenient for sharing a dev API mock that keeps evolving.

 How big a JSON file can I host?